Enjoy A Delightful Day Trip to Georgian Bay Islands National Park

 About Georgian Bay Islands National Park

-It is also part of the Georgian Bay Littoral, a UNESCO Biosphere Reserve that covers 30,000 islands on the eastern side of Georgian Bay.
-Oh, and did I mention it’s the world’s largest freshwater archipelago?
+It’s also part of the Georgian Bay Littoral, a UNESCO Biosphere Reserve that covers 30,000 islands on the eastern side of Georgian Bay.
+Not only that but it’s also the world’s largest freshwater archipelago!
 Most of the islands remain undeveloped except for Beausoleil Island which you can visit.
 Here’s a Georgian Bay Islands National Park map so you can get a better feel for the area.

 How to Get to Georgian Bay Islands National Park

-Its close proximity to Toronto makes Georgian Bay Islands National Park a perfect day trip or a great addition to a weekend adventure in Ontario.
 As the park is comprised of 63 islands, the park is only accessible by boat.
 Boaters are welcome to dock overnight at a number of locations on Beausoleil Island.
-Just take a look at nautical chart 2202 to plan your route!
-As I do not own one, this is not applicable to me – and chances are you’re in the same “boat” as me.
-Or I guess lack of boat would be more accurate.
+As I do not own one, this is not applicable to me – and chances are you’re in the same “boat”… or I guess lack of boat would be more accurate!
+Not to worry though as you can still visit the park.

 Things to Do at Georgian Bay Islands National Park